 - If you use a garden hose for watering, make sure to disconnect the hose immediately after use.

-- Even if snow has fallen, consider those sheltered areas that do not receive natural moisture.
+- Even if snow has fallen, consider those sheltered areas that do not receive natural moisture and ensure that they get enough moisture.

-- Snow is not available moisture to plants, much of Colorado’s snow will evaporate vs. melt.
+- Snow is not available moisture to plants.
+Much of Colorado’s snowfall will evaporate before it has a chance to melt and seep into the ground soil.

 - Scratch down through mulch and evaluate soil moisture levels.